b. Terms/rights attached to equity shares:

 Level 3 - Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs)

-The Company's principal financial liabilities consists of trade payables. and principal financial assets consists of trade receivable, inventories and cash and cash equivalents and Bank balance other than cash and cash equivalents.
+The Company's principal financial liabilities consists of trade payables and working capital loan and principal financial assets consists of trade receivable, inventories and cash and cash equivalents and Bank balance other than cash and cash equivalents.
 In the ordinary course of the business, the Company is mainly exposed to risks resulting from credit risk, liquidity risk & market risk

 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in a loss to the company.
 The Company has adopted the policy of only dealing with credit worthy counter parties as a means of mitigating the risk of financial losses from default.
 The carrying amount of financial assets recorded in the financial statements represent the Company's maximum exposure to credit risk.
 Cash and cash equivalents are held with creditworthy financial institutions.